-Originally beginning studies in economics, Jakob almost completed a degree at the QUT Business School before making the peculiar change to study composition full time.
-He has since completed a Master of Music at the Melbourne Conservatorium of Music with Elliott Gyger, having previously studied with Liza Lim, and at the Queensland Conservatorium Griffith University with Gerard Brophy.
-Other composition mentors have included Enno Poppe, Simon Steen-Anderson, Wieland Hoban, Pierluigi Billone, Rebecca Saunders, Yann Robin, Philippe Hurel, Noriko Baba, and Mauro Lanza.
+Jakob’s studies originally began with economics at the QUT Business School before he made the change to study composition full time.
+He has now completed studies at the Melbourne Conservatorium of Music with Elliott Gyger and Queensland Conservatorium Griffith University with Gerard Brophy.
+He has been closely mentored by composer Liza Lim and had additional lessons with Enno Poppe, Simon Steen-Anderson, Wieland Hoban, Pierluigi Billone, Rebecca Saunders, Yann Robin, Philippe Hurel, Noriko Baba, and Mauro Lanza.

 In 2020, Jakob will commence his PhD at the University of Huddersfield in addition to working with ELISION, Kupka’s Piano, Rubiks Collective and Ossicle Duo.